-Denmark says it has more contagious coronavirus strain under control, for now
+Denmark says it has more contagious coronavirus variant under control, for now

-The new estimate means that Danish authorities believe the strain is staying constant at the beginning of the month, neither shrinking nor growing within society.
+The new estimate means that Danish authorities believe the strain was staying constant at the beginning of the month, neither shrinking nor growing within society.

 “Although it is positive that the contact number is now around 1, the development must be interpreted with caution, as there may be variation over time, and it is too early to assess whether there is a stable trend,” Denmark’s State Serum Institute, the public health agency charged with monitoring the spread of the virus, said in a statement.

-Danish officials previously estimated that each person infected with the new mutation was passing the virus to about 1.1 people, a situation of exponential growth.
+Danish officials previously estimated that each person infected with the new mutation was passing the virus to about 1.1 people, a situation of rapid growth.

-Because of the spread of the variant, the country is observing a tight lockdown right now, with most businesses closed, people ordered to work from home, restrictions on international travel, and most schools closed.
+Although officials said the reprieve may be only temporary, the leveling-off of caseloads of the variant was still a positive sign that it may be possible to control the more contagious mutation as vaccines are rolled out across the world.
+Because of the variant, Denmark is now observing a tight lockdown.
+Most businesses are closed, people have been ordered to work from home, restrictions have been imposed on international travel, and most schools are shuttered, even though overall coronavirus cases have dropped sharply to about a 10th of their mid-December peak.

-Primary schools were reopened on Monday after being closed to in-person instruction since the winter holidays.
-Overall cases in Denmark have dropped sharply during the lockdown, but Danish authorities said that was, in effect, an illusion, with the more contagious strain of coronavirus growing underneath the seemingly tranquil surface and poised to break through.
+Primary schools were partly reopened on Monday after being closed to in-person instruction since the winter holidays.
+Overall cases in Denmark have dropped sharply during the lockdown, but Danish authorities said that was, in effect, an illusion, with the more contagious variant of coronavirus growing under the seemingly tranquil surface and poised to break through.

+“Although the numbers on the surface look good in Denmark, the British mutation is simmering just below and will soon be the dominant one,” Danish Prime Minister Mette Frederiksen told reporters on Monday as she visited a newly reopened school.
+“So we cannot do a major reopening in Denmark, although of course we would like to.”

-As of the beginning of February, the strain was 20 percent of all coronavirus infections in the country, and researchers expect it will overtake previous strains within weeks.
+As of last week, the variant accounted for 27 percent of all coronavirus infections in the country, up from 20 percent the previous week, and researchers expect it will overtake previous mutations within weeks.
+But the slowed transmissions have bought the country some time.

 The growth was visible in a separate estimate of the country’s overall viral reproduction rate released Tuesday.
 The rate rose to 1, meaning that overall cases are staying flat rather than shrinking.

-The rise “is not unexpected when the share of B117 grows and when we have the season against us,” wrote Danish Health Minister Magnus Heunicke on Twitter, noting the new data.
+The rise “is not unexpected when the share of B117 grows and when we have the season against us,” Danish Health Minister Magnus Heunicke wrote on Twitter, noting the new data.
 “Now it is important that the number is kept at this level when B117 becomes dominant.
 So stick to good habits.”

 The new data on the viral mutations, which was released Tuesday, covers the week up to Feb.
 1. There is a delay because it takes time to sequence the genome of each positive case of the coronavirus.

 Public health officials warned Danish media that preliminary analyses of data since Feb.
-1 suggest that the new strain may again be increasing.
+1 suggest that the new variant may again be increasing.

 A lab in Italy reported a cluster of the U.K. coronavirus variant.
 But that wasn’t enough to stop the spread.